-Here are some of the common questions we have seen and heard from partners and customers surrounding the recently-release Windows 365 Cloud PC from Microsoft.
-If you have other questions you're wanting to know, please comment below and we will update this post.
+Here are some of the common questions we have seen and heard from partners and customers surrounding the recently-released Windows 365 Cloud PC from Microsoft.
+If you have other questions you’re wanting to know, please comment below and we will update this post.

 What is Windows 365 Cloud PC?